Mattie Ross ’12, Assistant Director of Admission

 Major: Sociology and Spanish

 Why I am a Diversity Intern: The Diversity Program was an important event that influenced my decision to choose Pitzer.
 As an intern, I want to welcome and assist future attendees of the program in any way that I can to make them feel comfortable on Pitzer’s campus.

 The best thing about Pitzer is the students, faculty, and staff.
 Everyone is nice and unique in their own way, which makes it very easy to feel at ease around campus.

-Extracurriculars I am involved in: Latino Student Union, Spanish Conversation Leader and Tutor, Jumpstart
+Extracurriculars I am involved in: Latino Student Union, Spanish Conversation Leader and Tutor, Jumpstart, Intramural Soccer

-What I do for fun: I enjoy hanging out with friends, watching Netflix on my friend’s account, running, and playing soccer.
+What I do for fun: I enjoy hanging out with friends, watching Netflix, going out for runs, playing soccer, listening to Spanish music

 Graduation Year: 2016

 Why I am a Diversity Intern: I am a diversity intern because I strongly believe in the program’s commitment to reach out to underrepresented communities to immerse them in a small liberal arts college environment.
 Having been a part of this program during high school, I found my experience incredibly rewarding so being part of the team that helps coordinate it is the best way I can give back!

 The best thing about Pitzer is the flexibility to make your educational experience what you want it to be and having the tools and people to guide you through the process.